slavakung/slavakung.github.io/_pages/cv.md

 {% include base_path %}

+You can download my full CV as a [PDF file](/files/gustav_sir_CV.pdf).

 Please see my [linked-in profile](https://www.linkedin.com/in/gustav-sir/) for an up-to-date status.

-You can also download my full CV as a [PDF file](/files/gustav_sir_CV.pdf).